Risk-Team/CAVAanalytics/README.md

 cavaR makes it easier to work with a large number of climate or impact model simulations (netCDF files) and perform meaningful analysis.
-The idea behind cavaR is to first load the data and then work with the output of the load_data with other **cavaR** functions.
+The idea behind cavaR is to first load the data (multiple models) and then work with the output of the load_data with other **cavaR** functions.

 | ![Framework](https://user-images.githubusercontent.com/40058235/199256415-ed32c42b-e2f8-48e0-b4fe-558de6612038.png) |
 |:-------------------------------------------------------------------------------------------------------------------:|